6 Simple Learning Activities For Your 20-Month-Old Baby

 Yes, a 20-month-old may watch TV for a limited duration.
 As per the American Academy of Pediatrics, electronic entertainment time should be restricted to 1 hour a day from age 18 months to age five (6).

 These activities for a 20-month-old baby will help you keep your child engaged and also teach them specific vital skills.
-Be it matching activities or taking your little one outdoors for a walk and letting them explore things from their perspective, it helps them develop their cognitive abilities and improves their social knowledge.
-Keeping your child engaged in such activities also helps them be productive and reduces screen time.
+Be it matching activities or taking your little one outdoors for a walk and letting them explore things from their perspective, these cognitive activities for toddlers help improve their social knowledge.
+Keeping your child engaged in such educational and physical activities for toddlers also helps them be productive and reduces screen time.
 Remember to let your child do everything at their own pace and not try to force them so that they can enjoy and make the most out of the learning process.

 Infographic: Simple And Fun Activities For 20 Months Old Baby